awsdocs/amazon-dynamodb-developer-guide/doc_source/PointInTimeRecovery_Howitworks.md

 **Note**
 The point\-in\-time recovery process always restores to a new table\.

 For `EarliestRestorableDateTime`, you can restore your table to any point in time during the last 35 days\.
 The retention period is a fixed 35 days \(5 calendar weeks\) and can't be modified\.
-Any number of users can execute up to four concurrent restores \(any type of restore\) in a given account\.
+Any number of users can run up to four concurrent restores \(any type of restore\) in a given account\.

 **Important**
 If you disable point\-in\-time recovery and later re\-enable it on a table, you reset the start time for which you can recover that table\.
 As a result, you can only immediately restore that table using the `LatestRestorableDateTime`\.